-With Disney parks recently raised their ticket prices to $89 for a single–park one day ticket—Universal Studios is just as bad—now is the perfect time to start thinking about smaller, regional theme parks where you can get your adrenaline fix for less.
+With Walt Disney World now charging $105 per adult ($99 per child ages 3-9) for a single–park one day ticket to the Magic Kingdom—Universal Studios is just as bad, with prices hovering around the $147 mark if you want to visit both parks to see the entire Wizarding World of Harry Potter—now is the perfect time to start thinking about smaller, regional theme parks where you can get your adrenaline fix for less.
 Here are five theme parks around the country where the daily price of adult admission is under $50.

 Luna Park, Coney Island, NY.